wp-plugins/video-capture/readme.txt

 * You choose which videos to share, download or delete from the admin panel.

 For more information, check out [User Guide](http://vidrack.com/guide/).
+The plugin is FREE for non-commercial use.
+For a commercial license, please [contact us](http://vidrack.com/contact/).

 = How to use =